What nobody tells you about documentation

 They are: tutorials, how-to guides, explanation and technical reference.
 They represent four different purposes or functions, and require four different approaches to their creation.
 Understanding the implications of this will help improve most software documentation - often immensely.

-If you'd prefer to watch a video covering this topic, see What nobody tells you about documentation, from PyCon Australia 2017.
+If you'd prefer to watch a video covering this topic, here is it (courtesy of PyCon Australia 2017).

 It doesn’t matter how good your software is, because if the documentation is not good enough, people will not use it.